Payyavoor: Economy

 Payyavoor panchayat is mainly an agrarian economy.
-The major crops are cashew, rubber, coconut and areca nut here.
-A distillery has been proposed by the Kerala government here for making Kannur feni (liquor) from cashew apples.
+The major crops are cashew, rubber, coconut and areca nut.
+A distillery has been proposed by the Kerala government for making Kannur feni (liquor) from cashew apples.
 Payyavoor service co-operative bank was given nod for producing liquor.
 Apart from the one being set up in Kerala, Goa state is widely known for the production of feni from cashew apples.